 11. Install Occupancy Sensor Lighting: Consider installing motion or occupancy sensor lighting in conference rooms, bathrooms, storage cupboards, the warehouse, the plant or other areas that are not used continually.

 12. Keep Windows and Doors Closed When Heating or Cooling Appliances Are On: This is simple common sense.
 But sometimes people can get careless and keep doors or windows open, causing the heating or cooling equipment to consume more energy than is really necessary.
 In addition, check doors and windows for leaks.
-A simple repair can save you energy cost and improve the comfort of building occupants.

 13. Avoid Cooling or Heating Unused Areas: Sometimes we install our heating or cooling appliances in a way that they heat or cool unused areas such as corridors and storerooms.
 Heat only the areas which need it.

 15. Unplug Appliances After Turning Off: Many appliances such as computers, TVs that use electricity continue to consume energy even after they are tuned/ switched off.
 So, consider unplugging the appliances before leaving the office.
 Similarly, unplug battery chargers when batteries are fully charged.
-At the end of the month, this can make a big difference.

 16. Replace Desktops With Laptops in Your Next Computer Upgrade: Laptops consume considerably less energy than desktops.
 If a large number of desktop computers is used in your office, consider replacing them with laptops in your next computer upgrade.